(Originally published 1/27/2021. Updated 1/25/2023)

 If you ever start to feel like your heart is "too open" or your energy becomes a little frazzled, you might want to take 1-4 weeks off from working with cacao.

-It's all really subjective.
+It's all very subjective.

-We haven't seen evidence of any health concerns for working with ceremonial cacao long-term (unless someone has a pre-existing heart condition or is mixing cacao with illegal drugs).
+We haven't seen evidence of any legitimate health concerns for working with ceremonial cacao long-term (unless someone has a pre-existing heart condition or is mixing cacao with illegal drugs).

 Ultimately no one else can tell you how often to have ceremonial cacao.
 The bottom line is that your body will tell you what is the right amount and frequency.